Battery Applet with Monitoring and Shutdown (BAMS)

 When the battery is Discharging the warning and shutdown regions have a much longer flashing message in the applet which is difficult to miss.

 - When the Alert level is reached a modal alert is put up which can not be missed as no input can be made until it is cleared and short fixed audible alert is also given.
+For Cinnamon versions earlier than 2.6 an critical alert is used instead as modal alerts are not available.
+The default alert sound is short and high pitched.

 The alert level can be set to between 10% and 40% of full by a slider on the left click menu or in the configuration screen.
 The refresh rate can also be set in the configuration screen.